4-H at the 2026 Washington County Fair

 • Set up, take down, or assisting with dairy or livestock shows or livestock sale (contact Fair Superintendent or Sale Committee Chair)

 This is an opportunity to engage community members attending the fair in a hands-on activity and promote 4-H. Clubs, countywide projects, and families are invited to organize a small group, 2-4 members (any age) and 1-2 adults, to cover one shift.
 There are 20 shifts.
 Shifts are two hours in length and available Tuesday, July 21 -Sunday, July 26.
-Sign up here: sign up coming
+Sign up here: sign up coming soon

 Action is the key to the success of the “4-H Action and Promotion Center.”
 Clubs/projects/families create and provide their own activity, or can request one from the 4-H Educator/Extension office.
 The activity should be hands-on and attract fair goers to the booth.
 This is an opportunity to ask the youth running the booth what they’ve learned in their projects this past year and how they could teach others and share a favorite activity.